-The Town, the Utilities Department and its residents have recognized the need for a sustainable water supply.
+The Town, Castle Rock Water and its residents have recognized the need for a sustainable water supply.
 The Vision and Mission were developed several years ago and incorporated this basic concept along with a focus on the customer, our product, public health and overall sustainability.
-As the Town continues to grow and change, this plan provides a roadmap to help the Utilities Team continue to fulfill the Vision and Mission utilizing our Town Values.
+As the Town continues to grow and change, this plan provides a roadmap to help our team continue to fulfill the Vision and Mission utilizing our Town Values.